leelew/HybridHydro/README.md

 ### Edition

 HybridHydro has five edition, shown in different branchs.

-V1: train local model for each patch (112*112)
+V1: train local model for each patch (112 x 112)

-V2: train global model for all patches (112*112)
+V2: train global model for all patches (112 x 112)

-V3: train global model for all patches (28*28)
+V3: train global model for all patches (28 x 28)

-V4: train local model for each patch based on transfer learning V2 (112*112)
+V4: train local model for each patch based on transfer learning V2 (112 x 112)

-V5: train local model for each patch based on transfer learning V3 (28*28)
+V5: train local model for each patch based on transfer learning V3 (28 x 28)

 ### Citation